Curbside/curbside-cordova/README.md

 ### Android

-Add Curbside sdk maven url
+Add the Curbside sdk maven url

 In your project, edit the file `platforms/android/build.gradle`.